Cellular Boosters for Mobile Data Performance

 For a plain English explanation of MIMO vs Boosters, check out our video:

-It helps to understand a bit more about frequency bands, decibels, signal to noise ratio, and MIMO to help you decide on your signal enhancing strategy.
+It helps to understand a bit more about frequency bands, decibels, signal-to-noise ratio, and MIMO to help you decide on your signal-enhancing strategy.

 For more, our in-depth guide on signal enhancing:

-The bands legally approved for mobile consumer boosters include Bands 2, 4, 5, 12, 13 and 25.
+The bands legally approved for mobile consumer boosters include Bands 2, 4, 5, 12, 13, and 25.
+The booster will also support the 5G versions of these bands, n2, n4, n5, n12, n13, and n25.

 Before purchasing, always compare the bands that your carrier and devices support with the frequency bands the booster is rated for.

-This guide goes further:
+This guide goes further into cellular frequencies:

 Understanding Cellular Frequencies

-Boosters can work with any cellular-enabled device - smartphones, tablets, wearables, mobile hotspots, embedded routers, connected cars and embedded laptops.
+Boosters can work with any cellular-enabled device - smartphones, tablets, wearables, mobile hotspots, embedded routers, connected cars, and embedded laptops.

 Avoid Boosting Your Expectations